Rubroshorea parvistipulata

-Shorea parvistipulata, locally known as kawang daun merah, is a species of tree in the family Dipterocarpaceae.
+Rubroshorea parvistipulata, locally known as kawang daun merah, is a species of tree in the family Dipterocarpaceae.
 It is endemic to Borneo, where it is widespread in lowland and hill rain forests.

+The species was first described as Shorea parvistipulata by Frédéric Louis Heim in 1891.
+In 2022 Peter Shaw Ashton and Jacqueline Heckenhauer placed the species in genus Rubroshorea as R. parvistipulata.

 Description

-Shorea parvistipulata is a large emergent tree, which can grow up to 70 meters high.
+Rubroshorea parvistipulata is a large emergent tree, which can grow up to 70 meters high.

 Range and habitat

-Shorea parvistipulata is widespread on the island, present in Sabah and Sarawak states of Malaysia, Kalimantan (Indonesian Borneo), and Brunei.
+Rutbroshorea parvistipulata is widespread on the island, present in Sabah and Sarawak states of Malaysia, Kalimantan (Indonesian Borneo), and Brunei.
 It grows in lowland mixed dipterocarp forest and lower montane mixed dipterocarp forest, up to 1,300 meters elevation.